stark1tty/Awesome-Historic_al-Maps/readme.md

 - [Pleiades](https://pleiades.stoa.org/) - Pleiades is a community-built gazetteer and graph of ancient places.
 It publishes authoritative information about ancient places and spaces, providing unique services for finding, displaying, and reusing that information under open license.
 It publishes not just for individual human users, but also for search engines and for the widening array of computational research and visualization tools that support humanities teaching and research.

 ### Collections
+- [ChronoScope World](https://mprove.de/chronoscope/world.html) - Chronoscope World is a time machine to explore the history of the world by browsing maps dating back to 14th century B.C.
+More than 4,200 high-resolution maps can be displayed in a maps application on the correct geo location.
 - [British Library Maps Collection](https://www.bl.uk/subjects/maps) - Includes:
   - [King George III Topographical and Maritime collections](https://www.bl.uk/collection-guides/king-george-iii): 30–40,000 maps, plans and views, both printed and hand-drawn, of all parts of the world
   - [Globes](https://www.bl.uk/collection-guides/globes): Terrestrial and celestial globes dating back to 1600 and gores dating to 1544